List of tallest buildings and structures in Greater Manchester: Demolished

-Timeline of tallest buildings and structures
+Timeline of tallest buildings

 After a period after the 1960s building boom where few new significant buildings were built in Greater Manchester, the early 21st century has seen a long list of proposals meaning the skyline has been transformed in recent decades.
 The first towers over 100 m were the CIS Tower and the City Tower, the former of which kept the title of tallest building in Greater Manchester for 44 years until the Beetham Tower was completed in 2006.
 In 2018 Deansgate Square South Tower became the tallest building in Greater Manchester and the tallest in the UK outside London.